-If you do decide to buy: Not much differencen beteen the X100S and X100T.
+If you do decide to buy: Not much differencen between the X100S and X100T.
 Auto focus speed is extremely slow, get the X100F if you are serious about it.

 - ☆ Fujifilm X70 – A smaller version of the X100-series but without viewfinder and with a wider 18mm lens.
 Wide angle is not me but after selling the camera I often look at the photos I took with the X70 and love the image quality.
-Very emotional argument: but the lens has some magic but not a combo for me.
+It’s not something.
+I have proof of, but this little have some kind of magic in the images.

 - Fujifilm X-T10 – my recommended camera to get if you are on a tight budget.
 Buy this with some of Fujifilm’s f2.0 lenses.
 It has slow auto focus for today’s standards and feels cheaper than the X-T-series cameras but it’s a great place to start.